JessieRayeBauer/bethallchurch.github.io/_posts/2018-01-21-Tutorial: Explore Your Own Fitbit Data!.md

 Let's read in one file with heartrate data to check the format and see what the data looks like.

 ~~~~~~ python
 with open('heartrate/HR2017-12-23.json') as f:
     hr_dat_sample = json.loads(f.read())
 #hr_dat_sample
 ~~~~~~~~~~~~

-That is crazy town output... let's parse the .json file so humans can read it!
+We ended up with crazy town output... let's parse the .json file so humans can read it!

 ```python